awsdocs/aws-config-developer-guide/doc_source/sns-topic-policy.md

 Use the information in this topic only if you want to configure AWS Config to deliver Amazon SNS topics owned by your account or by a different account\.
 AWS Config must have permissions to send notifications to an Amazon SNS topic\.

+**Note**
+ AWS Config currently only supports same region and cross account access\.
+SNS topics used for remediation AWS Systems Manager documents \(SSM documents\) or for the recorder delivery channel cannot be cross\-region\.

 **Contents**
 + [Required Permissions for the Amazon SNS Topic When Using IAM Roles](#required-permissions-snstopic-in-another-account)
 + [Required Permissions for the Amazon SNS Topic When Using Service\-Linked Roles](#required-permissions-snstopic-using-servicelinkedrole)